Colt Double Eagle

-The Colt Double Eagle is a double-action / single action, semi-automatic pistol manufactured by Colt's Manufacturing Company between 1989 and 1997.
+The Colt Double Eagle was a double-action / single action, semi-automatic pistol manufactured by Colt's Manufacturing Company between 1989 and 1997.
 It was available in standard full-size, as well as in more compact versions.
 It featured a decocking lever, and was chambered for several calibers.
 The family of models was known as the Series 90.

 The design of the Double Eagle was based on the Colt M1911 pistol.
 Magazines are single stack and are identical to magazines shipped with the M1911.
 Most of the Double Eagle models were available in stainless steel only, however the "Lightweight" Officer's had an alloy frame and blued slide.

 Ron Smith of Smith Enterprise, Inc. was the main designer of the double action mechanism.

 The slide used a version of Colt's series 80 locking firing pin safety, but unlike Colt's series 80 pistols, the Double Eagle Officer's model in .45 ACP held an 8-round magazine.